 For the overall assessment, the grade or rating of a participant will compose of three (3) components: 1) the narrative or essay to include the reactions and rebuttal; b) the non-academics; and c) the multiple choice examinations.
 For a participant to pass the course, he/she must meet a hurdle rate of 75 percent.
 An “Order of Merit” shall likewise be awarded to Top 3 participants with exemplary performance.

+The class shall have a set of officers.
 The class officers shall be composed of a President, a Vice-President, a Secretary and a Treasurer.
 The class officers are duty bound to regulate the interactions and to ensure the participants’ compliances to the course requirements.
-They shall likewise be in charge of creating their class name.
+They shall likewise be in charge of designing or creating the class name, logo and class picture.

 NAPOLCOM Regional Office 1 personnel will abstain from being class officers and receiving “Order of Merit”.